 San Diego is one of my favorite cities in the world!
 Even though I hate travelling to the same place more than once, I always find myself back here time and time again.
 Spending 4 days in San Diego gives you plenty of time to relax and see all the sights!
 Luckily the area is relatively small so you can easily see everything San Diego has to offer in a short weekend get away.

 Home to perfect weather, beautiful beaches, adorable shops, great people, and best (kill me for actually admitting to say this word) vibe!
-In this 4 day San Diego Itinerary, you will get to see all the romantic stops like Sunset Cliff Natural Park, San Diego Zoo, romantic dinners in La Jolla Cove, and SO much more!
+In these 4 days in San Diego, you will get to see all the romantic stops like Sunset Cliff Natural Park, San Diego Zoo, romantic dinners in La Jolla Cove, and SO much more!

 There’s a chance that this post contains affiliate links.
 I may receive a small commission (at no extra cost to you), that goes directly towards little Rosie’s dog treats!

 What to pack?